Repurposed Nightstands create Vertical Storage

 First, I removed the bottom trim on the front of one of the nightstands.

 Then, the best part!
 I had to trim the lower one because I didn’t want it to look like two stacked nightstands.
-Out comes the circular saw, and I start cutting the nightstand to make it shorter.
-This little Ryobi saw makes quick and easy work of this kind of job.
+Out comes the circular saw, and I begin cutting the nightstand to shorten it.
+This little Ryobi saw makes quick and easy work of tasks like this.

 I was so anxious to stack them to see how tall they would be and what I would need to do next.
-So I decided to remove the moldings, replace the bottom trim, change the hardware, and do something with the top of the bottom nightstand.
+So, I decided to remove the moldings, replace the bottom trim, change the hardware, and make some adjustments to the top of the bottom nightstand.

 I removed the molding and the top of the bottom nightstand.
 I don’t want to deal with the seam on the side…